brendandonahue/rustwood/README.md

 ## Project Status

-This project is in the [alpha/beta/stable] stage.
-We're actively seeking contributors to help with [specific areas of development, e.g., frontend development, Rust backend services, gRPC implementation].
+This project is in the alpha stage.
+We're actively seeking contributors to help with finalizing initial implementation.
+The server is working with gRPC, but there are client-side errors getting gRPC to work in a React environment.
+The solution may be a working Envoy proxy instance to facilitate communication with gRPC and React.
+Clone the project and submit a pull request if you can help.

 ## Getting Started